freerbeing/alpujarrabrothers/content/homepage/about-me.md

 And what is not felt often comes to the surface in damaging ways: toxic behaviour, aggression, addiction and/or ill health.
 This has terrible consequences for the men in question, their loved ones and society as a whole.

-> The uninitiated man will burn down the village..
+> The uninitiated man will burn down the village just to feel the warmth

 ### Our philosophy
 (just notes at the moment, let’s leave this out for now)